Strong tradition of research in Aotearoa New Zealand, the Pacific and globally

-The 2020 QS World University Rankings by Subject showed the following Humanities subject at Otago to be rated in the top 50 in the world: Classics (47).
+The 2022 QS World University Rankings by Subject showed the following Humanities subject at Otago to be rated in the top 50 in the world: Archaeology (47=).

-The following subjects ranked in the top 100 in the world: Anthropology, Archaeology, Development Studies, Education, Geography, Performing Arts, Philosophy and Theology.
-English Language & Literature, Geography, History and Law featured in the top 101–150 in the world.
+The following subjects ranked in the top 100 in the world: Anthropology, Development Studies and Theology.
+Education, English Language & Literature, Geography, History, Philosophy, Social Policy & Administration featured in the top 101–150 in the world.

 A new tool is available to assist postgraduates to search for research opportunities in Humanities.